 Business telephony doesn’t have to be as expensive as you already may assume.
 It also doesn’t have to be as inaccessible as it may seem either.
-There are tons of options to choose from, but you want to make the most out of your Virtual PBX system.
+There are tons of options to choose from, but you want to make the most out of your virtual or hosted PBX system.

 They’re cheaper than On-premise PBX systems, they’re easier to function, and they automatically do the work you would normally need an IT team for.
-In order to really make sure you understand how they work, we put this guide together.
+To make sure you understand how they work, we put this guide together.

 What is VoIP?

 VoIP (Voice over Internet Protocol) technology is used for making communication over the internet possible.
 VoIP, also known as Internet Telephony, converts voice vibrations to compressed digital signals that translate to data packets.
 Simply put, you are using the internet to make and receive phone calls, video calls, and texts.
 We could go on and on about VoIP, but that would require an entire article–for more info check out our VoIP glossary!

 What is Hosted PBX?

 Hosted PBX is a powerful phone system that utilizes an internet connection as opposed to the standard telephone service.
 A standard IP PBX is used to transfer calls from the internet (IP) to the public switched telephone network (PSTN).
 A virtual PBX can be thought of as a more cost-effective version; since there isn’t any hardware involved, it’s all virtual and hosted by the service’s provider.

-Why Is It so Hard to Find Information on Virtual PBX?
+Why Is It so Hard to Find Information on Hosted PBX?